folio-org/docs/content/en/docs/Acquisitions/Invoices/_index.md

 Use the **Pay** action to update the invoice to the status of Paid.
 The **Pay** action is available in the Action menu if the [Settings > Invoices > Approvals](../../settings/settings_invoices/settings_invoices/#settings--invoices--approvals) **Approve and pay in one click** setting is turned off.
 This enables a library to use separate actions to **Approve** invoices and **Pay** invoices.
 If that setting is off, the invoice must be approved before the **Pay** action will be available.

-Moving the invoice to paid status will trigger an update of the order status to **Closed** once the order is fully received.
+Moving the invoice to paid status will trigger an update of the purchase order status to **Closed** once the order is fully received.
 See [Settings > Invoices > Approvals](../../settings/settings_invoices/settings_invoices/#settings--invoices--approvals) for more information about the “Approve and pay in one click” setting.